FlatheadFlatEarth/TheFlatEarth101.github.io/content/post/local-sun.md

 ### Light Propagation

-One common argument against the Local Sun is that, "the entire Earth should all be daytime at once."
+One common argument against the Local Sun is that, even with a smaller sun, "the entire Earth should all be daytime at once, because there would be nothing to block the Sun's rays."

 However, this is not true.
 Both globe scientists and Flat Earthers agree that light has a limited ability to penetrate through the atmosphere.